“Oh, Montessori? Yeah, isn’t that the super structured preschool?”

 Chapter 1: What is the Montessori Method of Learning?

-The philosophy can be viewed as the foundation, the stepping off point, to teaching, learning, and creating an environment where a child can lead his development.
-This section answers questions such as Why Montessori is So Expensive and examines topics such as Montessori Versus Traditional education (and why the former wins)
+The philosophy is the foundation, the stepping off point to teaching, learning, and creating an environment where a child can lead his development.
+Close attention on the development of the whole child involves allowing the child to work with his own instincts, to develop at his own pace, and to acknowledge all types of intelligence, especially the aspects of social and emotional intelligence (as evidenced in grace & courtesy).
+This section answers questions such as Why Montessori is So Expensive and examines topics such as Montessori Versus Traditional education (and why the former wins).

 What does it mean to learn with a Montessori approach?
 You will learn terms such as False Fatigue, Normalization, and the 3-Hour Work Cycle, all key to understanding the philosophy.
 Without this knowledge, guiding a child in a Montessori way won’t be successful.
 Learning the Scope & Sequence is also useful.
 Big picture understanding of lessons and sequences helps guide the child in the best possible way.